Eating Disorder Nutrition Therapy

 Joining forces with multiple professionals is a powerful tool and can provide the necessary comprehensive care to create positive change.
 Alice provides a free initial consultation to discuss your center’s needs.
 From there she will create a contract outlining her role to add the nutritional component to your center.
 Charges are variable depending on the services rendered.

 Joyful Nutrition is a private practice passionate about and committed to empowering clients towards a healthy relationship with food.
 True freedom is eating what you want when you want without fear and guilt.
 The good news is this freedom is possible.
-The dietitians at Joyful Nutrition help individuals connect to their internal wisdom and develop their ‘sense of self’ with food.
+Alice helps individuals connect to their internal wisdom and develop their ‘sense of self’ with food.
 Just as we each have our own unique fingerprint, we have our own taste preferences, nutritional needs and body cues.
 As we embrace the way we were made and explore our needs, we ultimately find peace with food and respect for our bodies.
 And as this peace and respect replaces fear and guilt, our true (best) self emerges.
-Our dietitians are passionate about walking with clients on this treacherous but highly rewarding path.
-We also practice from a weight inclusive paradigm, encompassing Health at Every Size® principles and Intuitive Eating.
+Alice is passionate about walking with clients on this treacherous but highly rewarding path.
+As a Certified Intuitive Eating Counselor and a Certified Body Trust Provider, she also practices from a weight inclusive paradigm, encompassing Body Trust, Health at Every Size®, and Intuitive Eating principles.

 Nutrition & The Recovery Process: The Dietitian's Role